Maring Higa AMFT

 Your Experience Gets Named

-One of the most powerful things that can happen in therapy is finally having a name for what you've been living.
-When the dynamic has a framework, the self-doubt begins to lift — and you can start to see clearly again.
+One of the most powerful things that can happen in therapy is finally having language for what you've been living.
+When the dynamic has a framework, the self-doubt starts to lift.
+You can see clearly again.

 02